farblos/yet-another-teensy-makefile/README.md

   installation-time variables in it.

-- (If you have specified `NO_TEENSY_GCC=arm` or `...=all` above and want to compile for a Teensy 3.x or 4.x board):
+- (If you have specified `NO_TEENSY_GCC=arm` or `...=all` above and want to compile for a Teensy 3.x or 4.x board:)
   Install Debian packages `gcc-arm-none-eabi`, `libnewlib-arm-none-eabi`, `libstdc++-arm-none-eabi-newlib`.
   Other distros may provide similar packages.

-- (If you have specified `NO_TEENSY_GCC=avr` or `...=all` above and want to compile for a Teensy 2.x board):
+- (If you have specified `NO_TEENSY_GCC=avr` or `...=all` above and want to compile for a Teensy 2.x board:)
   Install Debian packages `gcc-avr`, `avr-libc`.
 Other distros may provide similar packages.